Cannabis comes from the leaves, stems, seeds, and flowers of the Cannabis sativa hemp plant. According to the

 Cannabis is often associated with side effects that may affect sexual health, including erectile dysfunction (ED).
 ED is the inability to get and keep an erection.
 A common condition, it may lead to stress and relationship issues.

 If ED happens now and then, there’s often no need for concern.
-If it’s frequent, it may be a symptom of another condition.
+If it’s frequent, it may be a symptom of another health condition.
 In that case, treating the other condition may resolve ED.

-Many states legalized marijuana for medical use.
-However, the Food and Drug Administration (FDA) has not approved it for any medical condition.
-Conditions eligible for medical marijuana vary by state, and may include:
+Many states have legalized cannabis for medical use.
+However, the Food and Drug Administration hasn’t approved cannabis for any medical condition.
+But there are synthetic THC medications that are approved for some medical conditions.

 - hepatitis C